Internet-Draft The GNUnet communicators August 2024

 +-----+-----+-----+-----+-----+-----+-----+-----+

-Figure 9: The wire format used for creating the response for the identification packet.
+Figure 12: The wire format used for creating the signature of the tcp handshake acknowledgment message.

 SIZE